 - The FreeStyle Libre 3 app installed on a phone is intended for use by a single person.
-It must not be used by more than one person due to the risk of misinterpreting glucose information.

-- For you to receive alarms, make sure to:

-- Turn alarms ON and ensure that your phone is within 10 metres (33 ft) of you at all times.
+It must not be used by more than one person due to the risk of misinterpreting glucose information. - For you to receive alarms, make sure to: - Turn alarms ON and ensure that your phone is within 10 metres (33 ft) of you at all times.
 The transmission range is 10 metres (33 ft) unobstructed.
 If you are out of range, you may not receive alarms.
-If you want to receive the App's optional alarms, make sure these are turned on.

-- Do not force close the App.
+If you want to receive the App's optional alarms, make sure these are turned on. - Do not force close the App.
 The App must be running in the background to receive alarms.
 If you force close the App you will not receive alarms.
-Re-open the App to ensure you will receive alarms.

-- If you restart your phone, open your App to make sure it's working properly.

-- The App will ask for phone permissions which are needed to receive alarms.
-Allow these permissions when requested.

-- Check to make sure that you have the correct phone settings and permissions enabled.
-If your phone is not configured properly, you will not receive alarms.
-Your phone should be configured as follows:

-- In the phone settings

-- Keep Bluetooth ON

-- Keep phone Media volume ON
+Re-open the App to ensure you will receive alarms. - If you restart your phone, open your App to make sure it's working properly. - The App will ask for phone permissions which are needed to receive alarms.
+Allow these permissions when requested. - Check to make sure that you have the correct phone settings and permissions enabled.
+If your phone is not configured properly, you will not receive alarms. - iPhones are to be configured as follows: - In the phone settings, ensure Bluetooth is ON - In the phone settings for the App, allow the App to access Bluetooth - In the phone settings for the App under notifications - Keep Allow Critical Alerts ON - Keep Allow Notifications ON - Keep Lock Screen and Banner alerts ON - Keep sounds ON

-- Keep Battery Saver mode OFF

-- In the phone settings for the App

-- Keep Show Notifications ON

-- Keep Do Not Disturb access permission ON

-- Keep Battery Optimisation OFF

-- Do NOT modify channel notification settings for the App

-- Keep Lock Screen notifications ON - Keep Pop-up notifications ON - You may need to add the FreeStyle Libre 3 app to the list of apps that will not be restricted or put to sleep. - If you adjust the phone Media volume to silent or use the phone do not disturb setting, turn 'Override Do Not Disturb' setting in the App ON for Low Glucose, High Glucose and Signal Loss Alarms to ensure you receive audible alarms.
+• If you adjust the phone ringer volume to silent or use the phone do not disturb setting, turn 'Override Do Not Disturb' setting in the App ON for Low Glucose, High Glucose, and Signal Loss Alarms to ensure you receive audible alarms.

-Note: You must accept the App's permission request for Do Not Disturb access to use the Override Do Not Disturb feature.
-You can also enable the Do Not Disturb access setting directly from the App's notification settings.
+Note: You must accept the App's permission request for Critical Alerts to use the Override Do Not Disturb feature.
+You can also enable the Critical Alerts setting directly from the App's notification settings.